KH6/K6MIO (Ham Radio) Six Meter CSVHFS Papers AND some historical 'Coop-Comments' on the

 All of this pales when compared to the extraordinary pioneering work done by Coop's "home town pal" Jim Kennedy, K6MIO (you see - we both lived in Fresno, California and - well, you get the idea).

 Jim's credentials are (and always have been) impressive.
 In highlight-form, a PhD in Physics ("Go Gators!")
 Jim spent a major chunk of his professional career as Project Manager for something you possibly never heard about - but should have; 'Project GONG' (Global Oscillation Network Group) where he helped create and oversaw the operation of the world's most skilled 'solar interior observational data' system (mountain top observatories in Chile, Hawaii, India for a start).
 Why should that interest you?
 Because GONG pioneered the first-time-ever raw data that came from 'below' the visible surface of the sun and guess what!
-Out of that data comes the advanced understanding of how sunspots and the solar cycle works (or does not as is the case in late 2010!).
+Out of that data comes the advanced understanding of how sunspots and the solar cycle works (or does not as has been the case since 2003 (! – think Manunder Minimum).

 Enough of the 'fluff'.
 There have been (late 2011) nine 'Kennedy Papers' presented at the annual Central States VHF Society gatherings and all are here for your review, down-loading, printing and study.
 When there is # ten, it is likely to appear here as well; think 'All-Kennedy / All the time'.
 There is more.
 Check out the Gene Zimmerman (W3ZZ) 'World Above 50 MHz' column from QST April 2011(also here); a review of the extra-ordinary (2010) summer long haul (13,000km) Es season by Jim Kennedy (on six meters here folks), and, a two part series (January-February 2011) by Coop here (click on QST Coop TVRO) describing some quite fascinating 31,000km F-layer (or whatever!) six meter paths during high sunspot count years in previous cycles (you remember them? #18-23 when six meters went F2-ballistic?).